The Best ID Protection Alternatives to LifeLock

 For individual-level plans, Identity Guard’s prices can't be beaten by LifeLock’s, especially after the first year, when LifeLock's prices rise.
 If you want to protect the whole family, Identity Guard’s family plans cover five adults and unlimited kids, while LifeLock’s plans are limited to two adults and five kids.

 The prices are cheaper too.
-The Value Family plan starts at $14.99/mo, while LifeLock Standard for Family with Kids starts at $12.49/mo (billed annually) for first year.
+The Value Family plan starts at $14.99/mo, while LifeLock Standard for Family with Kids starts at $12.49/mo for first yr (billed annually).

 What LifeLock does better than Identity Guard